Using the Animation Editor

 To create a new pose:

-- Drag the scrubber bar to the time position where you want to set the pose, for example 0.500 (½ second).
+- Drag the scrubber bar to the frame position where you want to set the pose, for example 15.
+Animation authoring is based on 30 frames per second, so 15 is equivalent to ½ second.

 Hover your mouse over the rig and click on a part to select it, or select the part by clicking its name in the left side of the editor window.